Elias Motsoaledi: ANC and SACP

 A lifelong member of the South African Communist Party and the African National Congress (ANC), he played a central role in many campaigns, including the Defiance Campaign of 1952, the year he was first banned.
 He joined the ANC in 1948, and in June he was elected as a branch secretary.
 Detained during the 1960 State of Emergency, he was imprisoned for four months.
 When he was released, he went underground and worked for Umkhonto we Sizwe by joining it in 1962.

 Arrest and imprisonment

 In July 1963, he was arrested at Liliesleaf Farm along with Walter Sisulu, Govan Mbeki, Ahmed Kathrada, Denis Goldberg, Raymond Mhlaba, and Andrew Mlangeni.
 At the Rivonia Trial, all of the men and Nelson Mandela (who had been imprisoned earlier) were found guilty and sentenced to life imprisonment.

-After 26 years on Robben Island, Motsoaledi was released from prison on 15 October 1989 along with five others.
+After 26 years on Robben Island and Pollsmoor Prison, Motsoaledi was released from prison on 15 October 1989 along with four others who were Sisulu, Mlangeni, Mhlaba and Kathrada; also together with Wilton Mkwayi, who had been incarcerated for 25 years after being convicted in the Little Rivonia Trial; Oscar Mpetha, imprisoned for more than 6 years; and co-founder and former leader of the Pan Africanist Congress Jafta Masemola after he had been imprisoned for 27 years.
 During the July 1991 National Conference, Motsoaledi was elected to the National Executive Committee (NEC) of the ANC.